brantondemoss/brantondemoss.github.io/writing/garden/index.md

 We are about to bring a new entity which may have even more control and optimization pressure than us into the world - but it is being born somewhere abstract.
 AI language models are beings who natively live on the internet, whose action space is far more abstract than our own (language tokens), and we are pumping more and more computational/optimization power into them every month (AI compute has a [3.5 month doubling time](https://openai.com/research/ai-and-compute)!)

 What should the goals of these systems be?
-It’s a difficult moral question, but I have a proposal, and a potential definition for what universal moral progress could mean (lmao, but yea).
+It’s a difficult moral question, but I have a proposal, and a potential definition for what universal moral progress could mean.[^18]

 ## Moral Progress